 Seasonal Shopping and Gift Giving

 This Tuesday Questia Group focuses on seasonal shopping.
 We compare some key aspects related to Easter and Christmas, from habits to shopping behavior, as well as opinions regarding gifts and gift giving in Romania.
-Our research was made through an online survey on our platform http://www.questia.ro covering 813 respondents.
+Our research was made through an online survey on our platform http://www.questia.ro covering 813 respondents, with a plus or minus 3% margin of error.
 The survey was active between 12th and 13th April 2017.

 For Christmas, we rely on data from our online research covering 1262 respondents, from our online survey carried in December 2016.
 We previously highlighted the findings in our article This Christmas comes with new data.

 The most important holidays in Romania are spent attending religious services (64.2% for Christmas and 78.6% for Easter); while there are others who spend holidays otherwise than attending religious services (34.0% in the case of Christmas, 19.5% during Easter) and a very small percent (1.1% for Christmas, 1.4% for Easter) are not interested in the holiday.

 Out of those who celebrate, participating in at least one holiday service is most common for both Christmas (58%) and Easter (57.6%).
 However, during Christmas, more people say they don’t have time to take part in any service (40.1%) as compared to Easter (10.6%).

 Both Christmas and Easter are spent with family members: most of the Romanians spend the holidays with their extended families (68.0% during Christmas, 66.2% during Easter), with their partner or spouse (42.0% on Christmas, 43.4% on Easter), with friends (16.9% during Christmas, 17.9% during Easter), and some alone (3.1% on both holidays).